 One of the big problems with following plans provided by interior designers and architects is the fact that they tend to specify only the most expensive types of material.
 This tends to lead to huge cost overruns, which has forced some contractors and subcontractors to look for substitutes.
 As a result, people have begun to ask whether or not turning to substitute materials will at all compromise the ability of a threshold to protect against water damage.

 Crema Marfil Sahara, for instance, is a natural marble stone that’s so close in style and color to several other types that it’s often used as a substitute.
 You could substitute this particular variety for thresholds that are supposed to be made from Botticcino or Bursa Beige.
 These names, however, refer primarily to geographical regions and stylistic differences.
 They don’t refer to the underlying geology of the rock that produces the marble, so you don’t have to worry about any risk of sacrificing the quality of the stone you’re working with if your project needs to reduce costs.

 Some designers have even opined that substituted stones are actually nicer than the ones that they had originally specified!
 For instance, Nuevo White Carrara thresholds are sometimes used in place of any of the following materials:

-These are all very similar in style to Nuevo White Carrara after it’s been finished with a good polish.
+The above are all very similar in style to Nuevo White Carrara after it has been finished with a good polish.
 As a result, few could tell the difference and some discerning eyes have said that they actually like it better.